top of page

 Connectedness

 Kosmic Connection Between Heaven/Earth/Me – 2010 - Wonderland Lake, Boulder Co – I awoke early one morning and had the strongest feeling I needed to move.
-I dressed and headed out to Wonderland lake.
-There was a trail on the back side of the lake that led up a steep hill to a noll that overlooked the lake.
+I pulled on some clothes and headed out to Wonderland lake.
+There was a trail on the back side of the lake that led up a steep hill to a noll that overlooked the waters.
 I was literally floating towards it in whatever energy wave this was.
 I literally flew up this steep trail that normally took some doing and seated myself at the top of the knoll looking out on the lake.
 It was like I couldn’t get seated fast enough.
 I had this initial thought to take off all my clothes, but there were other people around and I thought I might scare them.

 picture-celestial-ray-light-sky-concept-religion-faith-picture-celestial-ray-light-sky-150